 - Korean Society Understanding: Advanced (한국사회 이해 심화), required for the Naturalization Track only.

 Both textbooks are available as PDFs at socinet.go.kr.
-Studying the textbooks thoroughly is the foundation.
+Study the textbooks thoroughly first.
 Do not look for shortcuts before you have covered the textbooks completely.

 Korean language